-Guest conductor Commandy to join Carmel Symphony Orchestra for season opening concert Oct.
-6
+Guest conductor Commanday to join Carmel Symphony Orchestra for season opening concert Oct.
+7

-David Commandy will be the guest conductor for the Carmel Symphony Orchestra’s season opening concert, set for 7:30 p.m.
+David Commanday will be the guest conductor for the Carmel Symphony Orchestra’s season opening concert, set for 7:30 p.m.
 Oct.
-6 at the Palladium.
+7 at the Palladium.

-Commandy is artistic director and conductor of the Heartland Festival Orchestra, director of orchestral activities and instructor of cello at Eastern Illinois University, and music director of Youth Music Illinois.
+Commanday is artistic director and conductor of the Heartland Festival Orchestra, director of orchestral activities and instructor of cello at Eastern Illinois University, and music director of Youth Music Illinois.

 “I am so thrilled that a conductor of David’s experience and musicality will be conducting with the CSO in Carmel,” said Anne Marie Chastain, CSO executive director.

-Note: Correction: The original version of this story incorrectly stated the date of the concert.
-The performance will be Oct.
-7.